GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 - [Using WASM in Manifest V3](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/cookbook.wasm-helloworld-print-nomodule) shows the general method for including a WASM module.
 - [Using WASM as a module in Manifest V3](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/cookbook.wasm-helloworld-print) shows how to use it in a module.

-Special thanks to Github contributor [@daidr](https://github.com/daidr) for these samples.
+Special thanks to GitHub contributor [@daidr](https://github.com/daidr) for these samples.

 ### Updated Manifest V3 migration guidance {: #doc-mv3-migration }